 Isolation and quarantine may result in family separation when either a caregiver or child is placed in a facility while the other remains at home, when they are placed outside the home in different facilities, or when measures, such a travel restrictions, are imposed and family members cannot reunite until restrictions are lifted.
 Children who are left alone or are without adequate nurturing care and supervision at home due to illness of the primary caregiver or who are isolated or quarantined in a facility are at increased risk of violence, sexual exploitation, abuse, and neglect.
-This is particularly true for younger children, as well as children with special needs.
+This is particularly true for younger children, as well as children with special needs.6 These public health containment measures also can limit access of vulnerable families to critical social services.

-Facilities dedicated to quarantine and isolation may not have adequately considered, mitigated or responded to non-health vulnerabilities, risk and special needs of individuals, including protection-related concerns that may arise for families both inside and outside the facilities.
-In many countries, health care providers are required to screen for and report domestic violence and protection related risks, and make appropriate referrals for medical and social interventions.
+Facilities dedicated to quarantine and isolation may not have adequately considered, mitigated or responded to non-health vulnerabilities, risks and special needs of individuals, including protection-related concerns that may arise for families both inside and outside facilities.
+In many countries, health care providers are required to screen for and report domestic violence or other protection related risks, and make appropriate referrals for medical and social interventions.
 These legal and professional obligations continue during the pandemic.
 In addition, inadequate safeguards and health care workers who are not sufficiently trained or equipped to deal with social and protection issues or to provide developmentally appropriate, nurturing and protective care for children while they are in quarantine, may also increase the risk of sexual exploitation, abuse, and neglect of children while they are in a facility.
 There is also a risk of prolonged (or even permanent) family separation if caregivers are placed in different quarantine or isolation facilities from their children, or if children are moved during quarantine without proper documentation and regular communication.